DataDock/datadock/README.md

 # datadock

-The source code for DataDock Community
+The open-source source-code that runs datadock.io